Among the Dead: Performance history

 Among the Dead premiered at the HERE Arts Center for Ma-Yi Theatre in November 2016 under the direction of Ralph B. Peña.
 Ma-Yi's production starred Julienne Hanzelka Kim as Ana, Mickey Theis as Luke, Diana Oh as Number Four, and Will Dagger as Jesus.
-Kenneth Goodwin was the sound designer while Reid Thompson was responsible for scenic design.
+Kenneth Goodwin was the sound designer while Reid Thompson was responsible for scenic design and Galway McCullough was responsible for the fight choreography..

 In February 2019, Spooky Action Theatre produced Among the Dead as directed by Richard Henrich.
 This production starred Julie M as Ana, Nahm Darr as Jesus, Chris Stinson as Luke, and Kyosin Kang as Number Four.
 April Joy Vester was the set designer and Amy MacDonald designed costumes.
 In May 2019, Deborah Block directed Among the Dead for Theatre Exile in Philadelphia.
 Block's production featured Bi Jean Ngo as Ana, James Kern as Luke, Cathy Simpson as Jesus, and Claris Park as Number Four.